-We sell our STREAMWAY products through an experienced direct sales force.
-The Company has one VP of Sales & Marketing, one VP of International Sales, and eight regional sales managers on staff as of March 2019.
+The STREAMWAY products are sold through an experienced direct sales force.
+The Company had one VP of Sales & Marketing, one VP of International Sales, and nine regional sales managers on staff as of June 30, 2019.
+In July 2019, we reduced our sales staff by seven sales managers.
 We have twelve independent distributors in the United States, Canada and overseas.
 We incorporated Skyline Medical Europe with an office in Belgium in February 2018 and hired a direct salesperson to cover Germany and France.
 We have contracted with two General Purchasing Organizations in the United States, Vizient and Intalere, providing customer exposure to more than 10,000 hospitals.
-The Company has contracted with Alliant Enterprises, LLC, a Service Disabled Veterans Owned Small Business supplier to the federal government.
+The Company has contracted with Alliant Enterprises, LLC, a Service-Disabled Veterans Owned Small Business supplier to the federal government.
 We have executed contracts with eleven international distributors: Quadromed, a Canadian distributor; MediBridge Sarl, a Swiss distributor; Device Technologies Australia PTY LTD, is an Australian distributor representing us throughout Australia, New Zealand, Fiji and the Pacific Islands; Century Scientific and Equipment Company in Kuwait; Mediurge in Pakistan; Prenit World in India; Sesneber in Saudi Arabia; Winner Scientific in Taiwan; Anifco in Bangladesh; Aras in the United Arab Emirates and Alfaisal Scientific Bureau in Iraq.

-Precision's subsidiary, TumorGenesis, is pursuing a new rapid approach to growing tumors in the laboratory, which essentially "fools" the cancer cells into thinking they are still growing inside the patient.
+Predictive's subsidiary, TumorGenesis, is pursuing a new rapid approach to growing tumors in the laboratory, which essentially "fools" the cancer cells into thinking they are still growing inside the patient.
 TumorGenesis intends to develop next generation, patient derived, ("PDx") tumor models for precision cancer therapy and drug development.
 This approach should provide a much more relevant model of the patient tumor that may be used for testing of drugs for personalized therapy or for the development of new drugs.
-Precision has entered into licensing arrangements with three medical technology companies.
+Predictive has entered into licensing arrangements with three medical technology companies.